ASBaumgarten/LinuxGamingResources/miscellaneous-en.md

 - [x] [RazerGenie](https://github.com/z3ntu/RazerGenie) - Qt application for configuring your Razer devices under GNU/Linux.
 RazerGenie is using OpenRazer for providing control over Razer peripherals.

 - [ ] [Chroma Feedback](https://github.com/redaxmedia/chroma-feedback) - Turn your Razer keyboard, mouse or headphone into a extreme feedback device.
 Uses OpenRazer.

+- [ ] [Creative Cloud for PlayOnLinux](https://github.com/corbindavenport/creative-cloud-linux) - This is an install script for Adobe Creative Cloud, designed to be used with PlayOnLinux.
+The script sets up the Adobe Creative Cloud desktop program, which can be used to install and update Photoshop, Lightroom, Dreamweaver, Illustrator, and other apps.

+- [ ] [vga Passthrough Reference](https://github.com/saveriomiroddi/vga-passthrough) - Up to date (2018) reference for setting up a VGA passthrough on (Ubuntu) Linux.

+- [ ] [VFIO-Tools](https://github.com/PassthroughPOST/VFIO-Tools) - A collection of tools and scripts that aim to make PCI passthrough a little easier.

+- [ ] [vfio-pci-bind](https://github.com/andre-richter/vfio-pci-bind) - Automatically bind a PCI device and all of it's IOMMU group members to vfio-pci